icaroharry/AEDS/README.md

     ```

 >>> ####3.2.3.show():
  This method shows the field.
-Example:
+Implementation:
  >>
  >